manonfire493/The-Plaza-Update-Log/README.md

 -Added Beach
 -New Badge for finding "The Secret"
 -Added Advanced Movement
--Adjusted Miku Statue Button
+-Swapped Nitro Cell and HBC, contradictory to how they were used previously -Adjusted Miku Statue Button
 -Temporarily removed the HBCs
 -DIRG's floor extended